Tile: Pebble

 Similar to mosaics or other patterned tiles, pebble tiles are tiles made up of small pebbles attached to a backing.
 The tile is generally designed in an interlocking pattern so that final installations fit of multiple tiles fit together to have a seamless appearance.
 A relatively new tile design, pebble tiles were originally developed in Indonesia using pebbles found in various locations in the country.
 Today, pebble tiles feature all types of stones and pebbles from around the world.

 Digital printed

 Printing techniques and digital manipulation of art and photography are used in what is known as "custom tile printing".
 Dye sublimation printers, inkjet printers and ceramic inks and toners permit printing on a variety of tile types yielding photographic-quality reproduction.
 Using digital image capture via scanning or digital cameras, bitmap/raster images can be prepared in photo editing software programs.
 Specialized custom-tile printing techniques permit transfer under heat and pressure or the use of high temperature kilns to fuse the picture to the tile substrate.
 This has become a method of producing custom tile murals for kitchens, showers, and commercial decoration in restaurants, hotels, and corporate lobbies.

-Recent technology applied to Digital ceramic and porcelain printers allow images to be printed with a wider color gamut and greater color stability even when fired in a kiln up to 2200 °F.
+Recent technology applied to Digital ceramic and porcelain printers allow images to be printed with a wider color gamut and greater color stability even when fired in a kiln up to 1200 C.